Nstamour-art/XogotDocs/Documentation.docc/Manual/scripting/resources.md

 do anything on their own: instead, nodes use the data contained in resources.

 Anything Godot saves or loads from disk is a resource.
-Be it a scene (a .tscn or an .scn file), an image, a script...
+Be it a scene (a .tscn or a .scn file), an image, a script...
 Here are some [Resource](https://docs.godotengine.org/en/stable/classes/class_resource.html#class-resource) examples:

 - [Texture](https://docs.godotengine.org/en/stable/classes/class_texture.html#class-texture)